markoneill/ssa-daemon/README.md

 ## Configuration
 Configuration is currently in the process of being better-integrated into the userspace daemon.
 When we finalize the configuration API, it will be specified here and on [owntrust.org](https://owntrust.org).
-See our paper (linked above) for a preview of the types of configuration options administrastors will have.
+See our paper (linked above) for a preview of the types of configuration options administrators will have.

 ## Contributions and Thanks
 Thank you to Eliezer Colon for noting a compilation issue